Skip to navigation Skip to content

 • Total = $3495.89

 At FTB reconciliation, annual maintenance income is $3495.89 as above.
-As Trish was paid FTB Part A for the first half of the financial year based on an estimate of annual maintenance income of $3000, Trish may have been overpaid during that period.
+As Trish was paid FTB Part A for the first half of the financial year based on an estimate of annual maintenance income of $3000, and Trish had mandatory continuous adjustment (MCA) applied to her payments for the remainder of the financial year, Trish shouldn’t have an overpayment relating to the child support she received.

 3